Facebook (2) (L-R) Maria Teixeira, Elizabeth Correia

-Correia's teacher biography said she worked as an educator in Pleasanton since 2005, and was a graduate of California State University, East Bay.
-It described her as a Pleasanton native who enjoyed teaching, reading, music, art, movies, Disneyland and spending time with friends and family.
+Correia had worked as an educator in Pleasanton since 2005, and was a graduate of California State University, East Bay, according to her teacher biography at Lydiksen.
+The page said she enjoyed teaching, reading, music, art, movies, Disneyland and spending time with friends and family.